-Given the above background, analysis was made on Section-1 (KP18.4 $\sim$ 21.0) at first with the aim of evaluating the relation between the bend of the normal line in low-water channels and the development of point bars in M-1, M-2 and M-3.
-Note that, hereinafter, in order to achieve consistency with previous studies (e.g., Nagata et al., 2013), the analysis was conducted at 1/100 scale; however, in order to facilitate the comparison with the actual site, in this paper, the numerical values obtained in the calculation results are converted into actual measurement values.
+Given the above, it was determined to be appropriate to perform the analysis at a model scale that was confirmed to be able to reproduce hydraulic and sediment transport phenomena, and then to convert the obtained results to those at actual scale and discuss the phenomena that occurred at the actual place.
+Note that, hereinafter, in order to achieve consistency with previous studies (e.g., Nagata et al., 2013), the analysis was conducted at 1 : 100 scale; however, in order to facilitate the comparison with the actual site, in this paper, the numerical values obtained in the calculation results are converted into actual measurement values.